 - Write comprehensive articles that are not only easy to read but also have great outlines and headings

-- Make your content stand out and engaging – add picture, infographics, and back it up with data
+- Make your content stand out and engaging – add pictures, infographics, and back it up with data

 - Focus on researching well and hyperlink to other blogs to build credibility